gkapfham/schemaanalyst-bibliography/README.md

 # schemaanalyst-bibliography

 This repository contains a BibTeX file for papers related to the field of testing database applications.
-It was created by Chris J. Wright, Phil McMinn, and Greegory M. Kapfhamer, the researchers who are a part of the [SchemaAnalyst Project](http://www.schemaanalyst.org).
+It was created by Chris J. Wright, Phil McMinn, and Gregory M. Kapfhamer, the researchers who are a part of the [SchemaAnalyst Project](http://www.schemaanalyst.org).
 You are free to use any of the entries in this file if you are interested in citing one of these research papers in your own LaTeX document.